mwkorver/threejs-cf-zxy-s1m/README.md

 mosaic or proxied pyramid — is normalized **server-side** onto the same 512 px `z/x/y` grid and encoding, so the client speaks exactly one tile contract and never learns which source produced a tile.
 Warm tiles are CloudFront edge hits;
-only misses invoke a Lambda.
-The browser gets to spend its budget on rendering.
+only misses invoke Lambda.
+The browser gets to focus on rendering.

 The trade is explicit: you give up direct-from-source pixels and accept a render tier, in exchange for a client simple enough to fly.